History of BMX (1990 - 1991)

 1241 entries!
 Organized for the 7th. time.
 More information will be added later on.

 June 7th-9th.
-I.BMX.F.
+Another classic event was the I.BMX.F.
 Supercross of BMX, the TJOLK - European Challenge Cup VIII- Slagharen, Holland.

 Different figures and facts of this event: